520. BIOGRAPHICAL SKETCH |

-He teaches Applied Hydraulics, Applied Hydrology, and Open-channel Hydraulics at the undergraduate level, and, at the graduate level, Computational Hydraulics and Hydrology, Environmental Hydrology, Surface-water Hydrology, Sedimentation Engineering, and Advances Topics in Water Engineering, with topics in online computing and hydromodification.
+He teaches Open-channel Hydraulics at the undergraduate level, and, at the graduate level, Computational Hydraulics and Hydrology, Environmental Hydrology, Surface-water Hydrology, Sedimentation Engineering.
 Dr. Ponce's extensive research and teaching experience led to the publication of Engineering Hydrology: Principles and Practices (Prentice Hall, 1989).
 The second, online edition of Engineering Hydrology: Principles and Practices was released in 2014.
 In addition, Dr. Ponce has completed, also in 2014, the online book Fundamentals of Open-channel Hydraulics and its translation into Spanish (2015).
-Dr. Ponce has also webpublished a Fortran text and is the author of three hundred and thirty-nine (339) online scripts for hydrologic, hydraulic, and sediment transport calculations, open to the world at-large.
-His Visualab, established in 2001, is a premiere world-class facility for online data/media research/teaching/service, with three-hundred and ten (310) videos available to the world at-large, through both YouTube ® and native servers.
+Dr. Ponce has also webpublished a Fortran text and is the author of three hundred and thirty-seventy-two (372) online scripts for hydrologic, hydraulic, and sediment transport calculations, open to the world at-large.
+His Visualab, established in 2001, is a premiere world-class facility for online data/media research/teaching/service, with four-hundred and five (405) videos available to the world at-large, through both YouTube ® and native servers.